In the very early stages of your company, you need to make a key decision: What type of business entity to form.

 Why VCs don’t like LLCs

-Last month, we featured an article by guest blogger and startup lawyer Joe Wallin on four reasons your startup shouldn’t be an LLC.
-One of the main problems with LLCs is the tax implications, which deter—and in some cases even prevent—venture capitalists from investing.
+We previously featured an article by guest blogger and startup lawyer Joe Wallin on four reasons your startup shouldn’t be an LLC.
+One of the main problems with LLCs is the tax implications, which deter — and in some cases even prevent — venture capitalists from investing in a business.

 LLCs are especially problematic because venture capitalists have a strong focus on liquidity events.
-To convert equity investment into profits for VCs, startups typically need to IPO or be bought be another company.
-The problem is, it’s rather complicated—and sometimes even impossible—to transfer or sell partial ownership in an LLC.
+To convert equity investment into profits for VCs, startups typically need to IPO or be bought by another company.
+The problem is, it’s rather complicated — and sometimes even impossible — to transfer or sell partial ownership in an LLC.

 Why VCs prefer C-Corps over S-Corps

-Not all corporations are created equally.
-If you’re torn between setting your company up as an S-Corp or a C-Corp, it’s worth noting that VCs vastly prefer C-Corps to S-Corps.
-Here’s why:
+Not all corporations are created equal.
+If you’re torn between setting your company up as an S-Corp or a C-Corp, it’s worth noting that VCs strongly prefer C-Corps to S-Corps.

 Like LLCs, S-Corps are “pass-through” entities, meaning that the S-corp doesn’t pay federal income tax.
 Rather, the S-Corp’s shareholders pay federal income tax on the company’s taxable income, based on their pro-rated stock ownership.
 VCs simply don’t want to deal with this sort of complexity.

 2. Most VC firms can’t legally be shareholders in an S-Corp

 To legally invest in an S-Corp, shareholders must be U.S. citizens or residents and “natural persons.”
 Not only does this rule out foreign investors, it also rules out most domestic VC money, which typically comes from VC firms that are set up as partnerships or LLCs.
 In other words, they are not “natural persons.”